 2. Conditioned question

-You can use this option to either show or hide certain question into a questionnaire.
-Therefore, suppliers will have to answer then only depending on their previous answers.
-Once a buyer adds one or more conditioned question, on supplier's response page, the question list will automatically update depending on their answer.
+You can use this option to either show or hide certain questions in a questionnaire.
+Therefore, suppliers will have to answer them only depending on their previous answers.
+Once a buyer adds one or more conditioned questions, on the supplier’s response page, the question list will automatically update depending on their answer.

 To set up a conditioned question, follow 3 simple steps: